MrGreenclues/PartTimePal/README.md

 # PartTimePal
-An platform for Students who wants part time
+A platform for Students who wants part time